cucumber/cucumber-expressions/README.md

 }
 ```

-*Note: Currently the parameter name cannot be customized, so the custom paramters can only be used with the type name, e.g. `{Color}`.*
+*Note: Currently the parameter name cannot be customized, so the custom parameters can only be used with the type name, e.g. `{Color}`.*

 ## Optional text